ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

     This will make your tests coupled to external dependencies, meaning you don't control them.
     This will make your tests brittle and flaky

     > Solution: Stay away from any kind of I/O, i.e. disk reads or writes, network calls, database calls, cloud interaction.
-They do not belong to your unit-testing strategy, and even in integration testing use them only if they **REALLY CAN NOT BE AVOIDED**.
+    > They do not belong to your unit-testing strategy, and even in integration testing use them only if they **REALLY CAN NOT BE AVOIDED**.

 1. Not properly setting up your local environment, and not learning to use your IDE/text editor is a very good way to set you up for failure.
     Although it may seem secondary, you absolutely need to properly configure and be comfortable with your local environment, to help you write tests and navigate your code.
     Otherwise it will become a mental blocker and a hidden obstacle to your workflow.

     > Solution: Install test extensions or plugins for your language inside your editor.
     > You need first class support to be able to run a single test, or all of them for a given class/file, or you whole test suite at will, using single click or a small terminal call.

 ## Why Is Writing Tests So Difficult In Data Science?

+In this bit we are going to focus mostly on unit tests.

 What are features of good unit-tests: